Futuna-Aniwa language: Phonology

-Looking at the information provided above, it is important to note out the variations of Aniwa compared to Futuna (Capell, 1984).
-The most important and recognizable variations from a multiple number of other variations is extreme palatalisation of dental consonants before front high and mid vowels, which also in some cases involves n- (Capell, 1984).
-An example of this is te/ti in Futuna is normally represented as ce/ci in Aniwa (Capell, 1984).
-Compared to Futuna, in Aniwa the velar plosive is backed more regularly, therefore k, q, and y is heard (Capell, 1984).
-This is shown most of the time, but there is a little freedom in variation (Capell, 1984). /k/ is retained before front vowels, word-initially, and before diphthongal clusters, /k/ becomes /q/ before /a/, and /k/ becomes /y/ before /o/ (Capell, 1984).
-The rule itself first shows that there is consciousness of the word and not just the utterance and secondly, the exceptions may show native ideas of boundaries and junctures (Capell, 1984).
-These are the main differences between the two dialects, however, it is noted by Capell that the data collected is not accurate or fully reliable from that particular village (Capell, 1984).
+There are variations between Aniwa and Futuna.
+The most important and recognizable variation is the extreme palatalisation of dental consonants before front high and mid vowels, which also in some cases involves n-.
+An example of this is te/ti in Futuna, normally represented as ce/ci in Aniwa.
+There are, however, numerous other variations.
+Compared to Futuna, in Aniwa the velar plosive is backed more regularly, therefore k, q, and y is heard.
+This is shown most of the time, but there is a little freedom in variation. /k/ is retained before front vowels, word-initially, and before diphthongal clusters, /k/ becomes /q/ before /a/, and /k/ becomes /y/ before /o/.
+The rule itself first shows that there is consciousness of the word and not just the utterance and secondly, the exceptions may show native ideas of boundaries and junctures. noted by Capell notes, however, that the data collected from that particular village is not accurate or fully reliable.

 Morphology

 Pronoun and person markers

-Pronouns in Futuna-Aniwa distinguish for four numbers (singular, dual, trial and plural) and for first (inclusive and exclusive), second and third persons (Dougherty, 1983).
-The distinction of trial and plural in a Polynesian language is an unusual feature of Futuna-Aniwa (Capell, 1984).
+Pronouns in Futuna-Aniwa distinguish for four numbers (singular, dual, trial and plural) and for first (inclusive and exclusive), second and third persons.
+The distinction of trial and plural in a Polynesian language is an unusual feature of Futuna-Aniwa.